jbangurajr/jenkins-go-webapp-sample/README.md

 So, you can check this application without starting a web server for front end.
 Please refer to the 'Starting Server' section about checking the behavior of this application.

-If you would like to develop a web application using golang, please feel free to use this sample.

 ## Install
 Perform the following steps: